-Do not read if offended by erotica, drugs, alcohol, voyeuristic masturbating ghouls, or a sole survivor who likes to do it mongrel style.
+Do not read if offended by sex, drugs, alcohol, voyeuristic masturbating ghouls, or a sole survivor who likes to do it mongrel style.
 This is all in good, dirty fun.
-Fiona is an original character but the Commonwealth wasteland and its inhabitants belong to Bethesda and the creators of Fallout 4.

 If you’d like to see a tour of my actual Hangman’s Alley settlement in the game, check out my video on Youtube.

-Less than a finger of whiskey flowed into his glass.
+Less than a finger of whiskey flilled his glass.
 Hancock sighed and shook the last few drops from the bottle.
 Hadn’t it been full when he started?
 No wonder he needed to piss.

 He swallowed the dregs in one gulp and left the bar.
 The rickety watering hole above Hangman’s Alley had no name.
 The flashing neon sign said “BAR” and no one called it anything else.
 Like a toothless wasteland jet-whore, you knew exactly why you were there and a name didn’t matter.

-He glided down two flights of stairs to the street, moving with a slow grace that came from years of practice so no one could tell if he was drunk, high, both, or heaven forbid sober.
+He glided down two flights of stairs to the street, moving with a slow grace that came from years of practice so no one could tell if he was drunk, high, both, or god forbid sober.
 Folks were less inclined to give you shit when they couldn’t peg your state of mind.

 The crapper stood behind the general’s house.
 Not that he called her the general.
 He wasn’t in the Minutemen, he was the goddamn mayor of Goodneighbor so he called her Fiona.
 And it wasn’t hers, really, just a place she crashed when she happened to be around.
 Which she was, at the moment.
 Which is why he drank more than usual.

 And the house wasn’t much of a house.
 Not like the Old State House, which was an actual fucking house.
-The general’s digs looked more like a big, broken shipping crate, built by the raiders she’d wiped out a few months ago.
+The general’s digs looked more like a big, broken box on stilts, built by the raiders she’d wiped out a few months ago.
 Back when she’d asked Hancock to stay and help the new settlement, him being mayoral and all.